aplazame/slate/source/includes/_merchants.md

 `GET https://api.aplazame.com/merchants/:merchantId/instalment-payments`

-If you want to check the Aplazame instalment-payments, this is the service you need.
+If you want to check the Aplazame instalment payments, this is the service you need.

 ### /me
 `GET https://api.aplazame.com/me/instalment-payments`